top of page

 UCC Pilot Study

-We are coming to the end of our pilot study in collaboration with Professor Aideen Sullivan of the Department of Pharmacology and Therapeutics,
+We have come to end of our pilot trial in collaboration with Professor Aideen Sullivan of the Department of Pharmacology and Therapeutics,

 School of Medicine, University College Cork, Ireland.

-This pilot is looking at the impact of different hormonal stages of life and their impact on Parkinson's symptoms.
+This pilot was looking at the impact of different hormonal stages of life and their impact on Parkinson's symptoms.

 Unmet Needs of Women with Parkinson's